Want to know about the natural wonders that Iceland has to offer? Find out about the incredible nature there is to see in Iceland in our latest blog.

 - Hot Spring at Landmannalaugar, a little more difficult to reach in Iceland’s southern Highlands

-Geysers are another unmissable result of volcanic activity in Iceland.
+Geysers are another unmissable natural wonder, a result of volcanic activity in Iceland.
 It’s incredibly rare to find active geysers, as it takes a complex mixture of conditions for one to form.
 Magma needs to be close enough to the earth’s surface to boil a body of water, which needs to be flowing constantly underground.
 Geysers also require a natural network of tunnels, coated with silica, that allows water to erupt from the earth’s surface into the air, often drenching anyone standing nearby!

 Some unmissable geysers to be found in Iceland are: